 This post may contain affiliate links.
 Please read our disclosure policy.

-Cook this creamy garlic chicken and asparagus all in one skillet in a flavorful cream sauce filled with garlic and herbs.
-Ready in 30 minutes, this one-pan recipe is healthy, low-carb, and perfect for busy weeknights!
+Cook this creamy, garlicky chicken and asparagus in one skillet with a rich, herb-filled cream sauce.
+Ready in 30 minutes, this dish is perfect for busy weeknights!

-Get in, we’re going shopping for dinner!
-This creamy garlic chicken and asparagus recipe couldn’t be easier to make.
+This creamy chicken and asparagus recipe couldn’t be easier to make.
 It involves juicy chicken thighs cooked in a flavorful garlic cream sauce with basil and tender asparagus spears.
 And, it’s ready in 30 minutes or less, all in one pan.

 Swing by the wine aisle for a bottle of dry white (why not?), and we’re ready to hit the checkout line and get cookin’!

-• Filled with aromatics.
-Dried basil brings a delicious earthy flavor to the sauce.
+- Prepped herbs.
+Dried basil brings a delicious flavor to the sauce.
 Gourmet Garden lightly dried herbs are super convenient, and they last so much longer than fresh herbs (less waste, yay!).
 Plus, everything is already chopped up and ready to go.
 I also use their stir-in garlic paste, which I always have on hand in the fridge.

-• Customizable.
-I love this pan-seared chicken recipe with asparagus because you can swap out ingredients as needed for a delicious family meal.
-A quick stroll through Kroger offers all the inspo I need!
-See the section later on for easy variation ideas.
+- Customizable.
+I love this asparagus chicken recipe because you can swap out ingredients as needed for a delicious family meal.

-The best part about this creamy garlic basil chicken and asparagus?
-You only need a handful of ingredients to make the silky garlic sauce.
-Scroll down to the recipe card for a full ingredient list and detailed instructions.
+The best part about chicken and asparagus is that you need just a handful of ingredients to make it.
+Below are the key ingredients, along with some easy swaps if needed, but please scroll to the recipe card for a full ingredient list and detailed instructions.

-• Basil: Dried, or fresh basil that’s been chopped up finely.
+- Basil: Dried, or fresh basil that’s been chopped up finely.
 For this recipe, I use the lightly dried basil from Gourmet Garden.
 Their dried herbs can be substituted 1:1 for fresh herbs in any recipe.
-Plus, they last for weeks in the fridge after opening!

-• Garlic: I love using Gourmet Garden’s garlic stir-in paste for the sauce (can you tell that Gourmet Garden is my BFF?).
-It’s absolutely packed with flavor and your sauce is guaranteed to come out smooth.
-3-4 cloves of finely minced garlic are your next best bet.
+- Garlic: I used garlic paste for the sauce, but 3-4 cloves of finely minced garlic are your next best bet.

 Can I Use Bone-In Chicken Thighs?